felipebz/zpa/README.md

     ./gradlew integrationTest

-By default, the tests will be executed using SonarQube 8.9 LTS.
-You can change the SonarQube version using the property `sonar.runtimeVersion`, passing the specific version or one of `LATEST_RELEASE[8.9]` (for SonarQube 8.9.x LTS), `LATEST_RELEASE` (latest official release) or `DEV` (unstable version, in development):
+By default, the tests will be executed using SonarQube 9.9 LTS.
+You can change the SonarQube version using the property `sonar.runtimeVersion`, passing one of `LATEST_RELEASE[9.9]` (for SonarQube 9.9.x LTS), `LATEST_RELEASE[10.4]` (latest official release) or `a.b.c.d` for an exact release including build number:

-    ./gradlew integrationTest -Dsonar.runtimeVersion=9.0
+    ./gradlew integrationTest -Dsonar.runtimeVersion=LATEST_RELEASE[9.9]